simonehagey/orbdot/README.rst

 TrES-1 b Case Study
 ===================
-In addition to the documentation, there is a complementary `TrES-1 b case study <LINK>`__ that showcases the full functionality of OrbDot’s model-fitting and interpretive tools while providing a deeper dive into the theoretical foundations behind the package.
+In addition to the documentation, there is a complementary `TrES-1 b case study <LINK>`__ that showcases the full functionality of OrbDot’s model-fitting and interpretive tools, while providing a deeper dive into the theoretical foundations behind the package.
 This paper consolidates key equations in one place, making it a valuable reference for researchers looking to apply OrbDot to their own work.